ekaeoq/uartfsr/README.md

-# Comparison between measuring human touch and centered weight on a fsr402 sensor
+# Short Comparative Analysis of Human Touch and Centered Weight Measurements on an FSR402 Sensor
 ## About FSR402 (Force Sensing Resistor)
 As suggested by its name, an FSR sensor reacts to force.
 More precisely, it acts as a "resistor" that changes its resistance when force is applied.
 The more force applied, the less resistance it exhibits.<br>